 7. To make the application more compatible and have a high performance, different automation techniques are used and for web applications cross-browser technique is used.

 8. One of the main specialties of DevOps is the time constraint.
 Thus, to reduce the time parallel execution of tests is done.

 9. There needs to be criteria to take the build to the production.
 For this, an exit criteria is set for each run.
 If this exists criteria is passed then the build is taken to the production environment.

 10. Before deploying the build to the production environment, the blockers and bugs with high priority need to be reported & fixed.
 Only after these bugs are resolved and passed, the build is deployed to production environment.

-For getting a more fine testing, we set up specialized counters like response times, memory & CPU utilization, etc. which provide a lot of insight into the end-user experience.
+For getting more fine testing, we set up specialized counters like response times, memory & CPU utilization, etc. which provide a lot of insight into the end-user experience.

-For example, if the average response time for submitting a contact form is more than the expected time in a build, the issue is reported and is handled in current build as it make become a concern for the future builds due to high response times.
+For example, if the average response time for submitting a contact form is more than the expected time in a build, the issue is reported and is handled in current build as it makes become a concern for the future builds due to high response times.

-Execution of high priority test cases periodically on production environment can also be helpful to catch bugs like “This is a random bug” or “Unable to reproduce”.
+Execution of high priority test cases periodically on the production environment can also be helpful to catch bugs like “This is a random bug” or “Unable to reproduce”.
 This will help to get a more stable build and more customer satisfaction.

 The hierarchy of software testing includes Waterfall Model that was replaced by V-Model which in turn was taken over by Agile.

 Now, if we look to the future DevOps is what we see.
 It is a methodology that has the ability to deliver applications and services at high speed as discussed in starting.
 It’s a continuous development.